dokku/dokku/docs/getting-started/advanced-installation.md

 For Debian, unattended installation is described [Debian installation guide](/docs/getting-started/install/debian.md).

-*You should also stop and disable the `dokku-installer` service to remove public access to adding SSH keys.*
+> Warning: You should also stop and disable the `dokku-installer` service to remove public access to adding SSH keys.

 Set up a domain using your preferred vendor and a wildcard domain pointing to the host running Dokku.
 You can manage this global domain using the [domains plugin](/docs/configuration/domains.md).